Resources

 With so many patients acting as their own payers, many providers have begun to look for ways to make payments easier and more attainable.
 While some cookie-cutter healthcare payment methods offer support, they are still out of reach for many patients.
 For example, many plans require minimum credit scores or predetermined payment amounts that don’t account for the patient’s capabilities or the unpredictable aspects of everyday life.

-Flexible Patient Payment & Financing Solutions
+What Are Flexible Patient Payment & Financing Solutions

 Flexible patient payment solutions can allow the patient to pay for their care over time with low-stress, manageable payments.
 It can provide peace of mind for both urgent and routine care by allowing them to create a plan.
 Patients can seek care without worrying about paying several hundred dollars before they get their next paycheck, which can help prevent them from avoiding necessary visits.

-On the provider’s side, flexible options can help improve patient satisfaction ratings and reduce the time spent collecting payments.
+On the provider’s side, flexible payment options can help improve patient satisfaction ratings and reduce the time spent collecting payments.
 Employees can focus on care instead of finances, and the practice benefits from faster cash flow.

 flexible paitent payment solutions